mikey427/Pantry-Pal/FEATUREIDEAS.md

 Data Syncing: Implement synchronization options for syncing meal data across multiple devices, ensuring consistency and accessibility from anywhere.

 Feedback and Support: Provide a section where users can submit feedback, report issues, or request assistance, improving user engagement and satisfaction.

+Adjust interval in which the shopping list will generate for you (ex. all the needed ingredients for the next week of meals or next 2 weeks of meals)